KalvadTech/infraninja/docs/index.md

 InfraNinja is a powerful infrastructure automation framework built on top of PyInfra.
 It provides:

 - **Actions**: Pre-built deployment tasks for common infrastructure components
+- **Composite Actions**: Meta-actions that combine multiple actions into workflows
 - **Inventories**: Dynamic server inventory management from various sources
 - **Extensible**: Easy to create custom actions and inventories